frich01/MyLab/README.md

-Jenkins pipeline to deploy to an eks cluster.
+Jenkins pipeline to deploy to eks cluster.